Year of Publication

 Digital Object Identifier (DOI)

 Flora, Kevin L., "How University Department Heads Have Encountered and Overcome Adaptive Challenges in Student Persistence: An Application of Critical Incident Technique" (2016).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 20.